seamusdemora/PiFormulae/PackageMaintenance.md

 7. `cat /etc/os-release` to verify the upgrade was successful

-NOTE: This recipe augments [one at the raspberrypi.org website on the same subject](https://www.raspberrypi.org/documentation/raspbian/updating.md), and from [this source for linux tutorials](https://www.howtoforge.com/tutorial/how-to-upgrade-debian-8-jessie-to-9-stretch/)
+NOTE: This recipe augments [one at the raspberrypi.org website on the same subject- *but lost in the great documentation re-shuffle*](https://www.raspberrypi.org/documentation/raspbian/updating.md), and from [this source for linux tutorials](https://www.howtoforge.com/tutorial/how-to-upgrade-debian-8-jessie-to-9-stretch/).

 ##